Daniel Seller

 The Jewellery industry, it’s oddities, mysteries and characters held my attention from the minute I walked into London’s Hatton Garden looking for a “Weekend-job” back in 1973.

-I was thirteen years old, I had no idea if this was legal or not, but didn’t care!I worked for two years running at the weekends.
 This served me well getting my face known in the area, it was apparent to me even then you had to fit in.
 Strangers were not well received at all, it took time, rather like moving into a sleepy English village from a big city, you are looked upon with caution.

 Sign up to our mailing list